How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 - Arbitrary read/write inside WebContent.

 What we don’t have is the ability to do anything interesting.
-The WebContent sandbox prevents us from reading files, opening sockets, or making most system calls.
+The WebContent sandbox profile denies us the file system, most sockets, almost all syscalls, and the vast majority of Mach services.
 Safari’s designers expected us to end up here.
-So we need to punch a hole into a neighbouring apartment with more privileges.
+So we need to punch a hole into a neighbouring apartment that has more privilege.

-This is the sandbox escape, and it is usually where a browser exploit becomes a weapon.
+This is the sandbox escape, and it is the stage at which a browser exploit turns into a weapon.

-The bug: CVE-2025-14174 — a zero-day in ANGLE where one specific WebGL operation did not validate its parameters properly.
-By calling it with crafted arguments from JavaScript, an attacker can trigger an out-of-bounds memory access inside the GPU process.
+CVE-2025-14174 is a zero-day in ANGLE: one specific WebGL operation failed to validate its parameters sufficiently before passing them down to the Metal layer.
+By issuing a crafted call from JavaScript, an attacker triggers an out-of-bounds write inside the GPU process.
 Patched in iOS 18.7.3 and iOS 26.2.

-In DarkSword’s code, the loader for this stage is called sbx0_main.js — a separate JavaScript payload that the exploit fetches only after the earlier stages have succeeded.
-That modular staging is a common pattern: keep each stage small, version-gated, and replaceable.
+In DarkSword’s code, the loader for this stage is called sbx0_main.js.
+This is a separate JavaScript payload the kit fetches only after the earlier stages have succeeded.
+That modular staging is a common pattern: keep each stage small, version-gated, and independently replaceable so you can swap out individual CVEs as Apple patches them.

 The full chain at a glance